-For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report, or visit the Be Air Aware website.
+For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report, or visit the Air quality and you webpage.
 You can also sign up for air quality alerts and forecasts.

 Air quality standards that help protect us from adverse effects of VOCs